Studio Tour: Staged events

-The tour guide tries to take the tram around a bridge rather than going over it, but suddenly the tram driver takes the tram towards the bridge.
+Studio Tour guests wear 3-D glasses.
+The team makes way for their vehicles and begins the chase in a parking lot underground, where Owen Shaw appears to seek revenge on Dominic, leading a chase outside on the freeway.
+It is also the grand finale of the Studio Tour.The Collapsing Bridge (1974–2010) The tour guide tries to take the tram around a bridge rather than going over it, but suddenly the tram driver takes the tram towards the bridge.
 Just as the tram reaches the midpoint of the bridge, it creaks and massive timbers fall away, causing the bridge to "drop" the tram a short distance.
 The tram drives on and guests can see the bridge rebuild itself for the next tram.